lianqing11/PyCDA/README.md

 # PyCDA
-This repo is an implementation of Constructing Self-motivated Pyramid Curriculums for Cross-Domain Semantic Segmentation: A Non-Adversarial Approach.
+Code for Constructing Self-motivated Pyramid Curriculums for Cross-Domain Semantic Segmentation: A Non-Adversarial Approach.

-## Highlight

 ## Enviorment
 The code is developed under the following configuration.